dennis-tech/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

- first task is to create a function that  fills memor with a constant byte
+0 task is to create a function that  fills memor with a constant byte task 1 is a function that coies memory area